 |Assigned Staff and Division:|

-March 2019 - Present: County Planning and Development is working with San Luis Obispo County and their consultant to complete a Draft Environmental Impact Report for public circulation and comment.
+March 2019 - Present: County Planning and Development is working with their consultant, and in coordination with San Luis Obispo County, to complete a Draft Environmental Impact Report for public circulation and comment.

-The Project would replace the existing, and currently shut-in, 123.4-mile pipeline system known as Lines 901 and 903.
+The Project would replace the existing, and currently emptied, purged, and idled, 123.4-mile pipeline system known as Lines 901 and 903.
 The replacement pipelines, herein after referred to as Lines 901R and 903R, would operate at a lower throughput capacity of 40,000 barrels per day and would include the following:

-- Line 903R - The installation, maintenance and operation of a fourteen (14) inch diameter uninsulated steel pipeline for approximately 74-miles between the existing Sisquoc Pump Station and the existing Pentland Delivery Point.
+- Line 903R - The installation, maintenance and operation of a fourteen (14) inch diameter uninsulated steel pipeline for approximately 73.8-miles between the existing Sisquoc Pump Station and the existing Pentland Delivery Point.

-- The operation of forty-nine (49) total pipeline control valves (either motor operated valves or check valves).
-There are forty-one (41) standalone valve stations as well as eight (8) additional control valves located within pump station facilities
+- The operation of fifty-one (51) total pipeline control valves (either motor operated valves or check valves).
+There are forty-one (41) standalone valve stations as well as ten (10) additional control valves located within pump station facilities.

 - Equipment modifications to (resizing of pumps, pig launchers/receivers, etc.) and continued operation of the Las Flores Pump Station, Gaviota Pump Station, and Pentland Delivery Point.

 - Equipment modifications, site expansion, and continued operation of the Sisquoc Pump Station.
-The site and facility expansion includes the development of a new 120,000-barrel crude oil break-out tank, secondary containment area for the crude oil break-out tank, new fire water storage tank, and installation of a foam fire suppression system.
+The site and facility expansion includes the development of a new 80,0000-barrel crude oil break-out tank, secondary containment area for the crude oil break-out tank, new foam storage tank, and installation of a foam fire suppression system.

-- The construction and operation of a new pump station located in the Cuyama Valley region of San Luis Obispo County.
+- The construction and operation of two new pump stations located at the Rancho Espanol and Russell Ranch properties in the Cuyama Valley region of San Luis Obispo County.